curcu34/hilldiv/README.md

 ### v1.2 | May 2019
 - Option to plot pairwise mean comparison statistical significance values added to pair.dist.plot().
+- Added depth.cov() function for assessment of the sequencing depth per sample based on observed and estimated Hill numbers.

 ### v1.1 | March 2019
 - Dependent "geiger" package added to the Description document.